Qusic/atom-youcompleteme/README.md

 ### It always gives an error stating that ycmd needs to be recompiled.

 Check your Python Executable config and make sure you are using python2 instead of python3.

+## Known Issues

+* **When supported languages are changed in the configuration, the plugin must be reloaded**
+  - otherwise, the change is not picked up.
+This is a limitation of *autocompete-plus*, which caches this information.
+  - this limitation affects the autocomplete-plus suggestions, as well as lints